Stefan-Markov/Fun-app/README.md

 - Add likes
 - Find joke by keyword
 - Browse all jokes
+- Browse all jokes and show dynamic comments on hover
 - Check who already like the joke
 - Admin panel
 - Consume DB information based on search by keywords and show dynamic content